-Our new schools programme aims to provide the next generations with experience, knowledge and understanding of architecture and the built environment around them, and the skills and confidence to become involved in debates surrounding it.
+Our National Schools Programme aims to provide the next generations with experience, knowledge and understanding of architecture and the built environment around them, and the skills and confidence to become involved in debates surrounding it.

 - Architecture Ambassador Partnership

 - Architecture workshops in our iconic London headquarters: register here for Spring 2020